Employee Assistance Program

 for more information on consulting with a JHEAP OnSite clinician, referring employees to JHEAP directly, making a referral, informal referrals, and crisis response services.

-Workshops and Webinars Just For You
+Workshops and Webinars By Request

 JHEAP and the JHU Office of Benefits & Worklife offers an array of workshops for faculty/staff and departments that provide enrichment, education and tools to help you effectively manage the daily challenges of living and help you to thrive in all areas of your life.